"*" indicates required fields

 - During this process, the estate will document all payments in and out.
 The final plan will be sent to the Personal Representatives for approval, detailing where the assets will go.

-- If the previous phase goes smoothly and there is no challenge to the estate, the beneficiaries will receive the assets stated.
+- If the previous phase goes smoothly and there is no challenge to the estate, the beneficiaries will receive the assets stated into their bank account.
 At this point, they can make it known what they will be doing with inherited assets.

-If you require any more guidance with probate, the government website contains a lot of information on wills, probate and inheritance.
+If you require any more guidance with probate, the government website contains a lot of information on wills, probate and inheritance in England and Wales.
 If you have inherited a house that you wish to sell, contact us on 0808 252 7933 to find out how we can help sell your property quickly.